CamiloMM/Noumena/README.md

 * **Local API** (for use within the server instance)
 * **Remote API(s)** (such as a wrapper node module)

+### Endpoint

+Since we never know what we'll need next (that proxy-busting SVG hack is a good example), it must be a pluggable system.
+All the logging methods will be HTTP-based, for now.

+From that starting point, here is how it'll work:

+* All logging methods will be defined as javascript files required from `./endpoints`.
+* They will all `require('../app/endpoint.js')`, which defines their API.
+* Each file may define any number of event-logging facilities.
+* Adding more files and restarting the server is all it takes to use new versions.

 ### Views

 Views will be templates that you can code (with help of an API), upload to the server, and use to make sense of data.
 You'll go to a web interface, choose a view, and it will render a neat report of the events.